Jump to

 Moving The Matter Particles

-However, the strand particles inside a particle of matter stick together and continuously pull a distorted particle of matter back into its perfectly round torus shape
+Stick together and continuously pull a distorted particle of matter back into its perfectly round torus shape

-For a particle of matter to gain persistent movement, a particle of matter needs to be pushed along by something that has persistent momentum, such as a particle of light
+A particle of matter needs to be pushed along by something that has persistent momentum

-In the model, a particle of light has persistent momentum because it is a helix shaped particle
+A particle of light has persistent momentum because it is a helix shaped particle

-Whereas the particles of matter have persistent inertia because they are torus shaped particles
+And the particles of matter have persistent inertia because they are torus shaped particles

-In the model, a particle of matter obtains persistent momentum when a particle of light attaches itself to the particle of matter and pushes the particle of matter along (which is why particles of matter in the model do not move faster than light)
+A particle of matter obtains persistent momentum when a particle of light attaches itself to the particle of matter and pushes the particle of matter along

-In the model, particles of matter have inertia and therefore they have mass, but they do not have momentum
+Particles of matter have inertia and therefore they have mass, but they do not have momentum

-Whereas, light and the neutrino have momentum, but they do not have inertia, and therefore they do not have mass
+Light and the neutrino have momentum, but they do not have inertia, and therefore they do not have mass

 The following animation shows particles of light in the model attaching themselves to an electron and an electron pair, and pushing the electrons along, the Run button start / stops the animation (any of the buttons can be used in pause mode)